luismiguelcasadodiaz/ft_printf/README.md

 ```c
 int ft_printf(const char * , ...);
 ```
+`ft_printf()` returns the number of characters printed (not including the trailing `\0' used to end output to strings).
+Returns a negative value if an error occurs.

 ### Here are the requirements:
 - Don’t implement the buffer management of the original printf().